nwisr/nwisr.github.io/newreferees/index.md

 The NWISR maintains forms on our website and reviews observations, reports, and videos from facilities regarding referee performance and rule interpretations.
 Players often focus on one or two specific calls made during a game, generally subject to interpretation.
 Referees have broad discretion to rely on their training and experience.
 When we conduct reviews, we focus on whether a referee exhibits inherent bias or applies rules incorrectly rather than whether a call was missed.
 Each independent contractor referee determines how to perform their duties on the field; neither NWISR nor the facility exercises any control over the services provided.

-According to the IRS, “You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
+According to the IRS, You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
-What matters is that the employer has the legal right to control the details of how the services are performed.”

-Nothing in this document changes prior agreements.
+What matters is that the employer has the legal right to control the details of how the services are performed Nothing in this document changes prior agreements.
 It reaffirms the established nature of our relationships, clarifying how independent contractor law operates in this context."

 Since most of the games we oversee are for adults, we require all referees to be at least 17 years old.
 **1. Here are the steps to become a part of our association.**